Hong Kong-Style Chicken Stir Fry Recipe

 The sizzle of tender chicken hitting a hot pan, the snap of fresh vegetables, and the spoon clinking on the wok remind me of the grounded richness in Bobby Flay-Style Salisbury Steak with Smoky Tomato Gravy, another dish that honors its roots while staying completely approachable.

-This recipe was inspired by the clean, simple stir-fries often found in Hong Kong cooking, dishes where vegetables stay crisp, the sauce is light but flavorful, and the seasoning highlights freshness rather than overpowering it.
+Inspired by the clean, simple stir-fries found in Hong Kong home cooking, dishes where vegetables stay crisp, the sauce is light but flavorful, and the seasoning highlights freshness rather than overpowering it.
 It’s a style that feels unfussy but still full of character.

 • Fast Cooking: Everything comes together in minutes.